-The sport and play development service has an additional website dedicated to PE and school sport based within the local education authorities teachers and learners eriding website.
+The sport, play and arts service has an additional website dedicated to PE and school sport based within the local education authority's teachers and learners website eRiding.

-The PE and school sport area is divided into both a teacher and pupil section and provides a useful resource for all East Riding schools.
+The PE and School Sport area is divided into both a teachers and pupils section and provides a useful resource for all East Riding schools.

 The council provides support to schools to ensure pupils can enjoy PE and school sport in a safe environment.

-A sport specific risk assessment for schools is available from the eriding website.
+Sport-specific risk assessment forms for schools are available from the eRiding website.